Route 128

 Home<Amtrak<Route 128, MA

-The Route 128, MA is the Amtrak station for suburban Boston located as the name says on its inner-crescent loop road (not a full one, the Atlantic Ocean gets in the way).
-The stop has two high level canopied platforms, and an equal amount of Amtrak colored and Commuter Rail colored signage that is a bit unusual looking.
-It has a huge parking garage and every Amtrak train to Boston stops at the station, it is that popular.
+The platforms both have an equal amount of Amtrak colored and Commuter Rail colored signage that is a bit unusual looking.
 The secondary name is not used by Amtrak but Amtrak also calls the station Westwood, MA.
 Most users just say 'Route 128' and nothing else.

 Home<Boston MBTA<Commuter Rail<Providence/Stoughton Line<Route 128, MA